 Read more

-The Second Circuit recently reversed a district court opinion that cited the plaintiff’s history as an active litigant as a reason to side step the Second Circuit’s discovery rule in Michael Grecco Productions v.
+The Second Circuit reversed a district court opinion that cited the plaintiff’s history as an active litigant as a reason to side step the Second Circuit’s discovery rule in Michael Grecco Productions v.
 RADesign et al. Grecco is an accomplished photographer who has enforced his rights prolifically in federal courts.
-In copyright infringement cases,…
+In copyright infringement cases, the…

 Read more